theopenguino99/term-deposit-prediction/README.md

 ## 🙏 Acknowledgements

-- Thanks to the AI-Vive-Banking team for the opportunity and support!
+- Thanks you for reading my Technical Assessment Submission!
-- For questions or collaboration, contact me at the emails above.

 ---